-“Unfortunately I have more than a few Valentine’s Day fails but the worst happened about twelve years ago when I was with my now ex-girlfriend.
+“Unfortunately I have more than a few Valentine’s Day fails but the worst happened about 12 years ago when I was with my now ex-girlfriend.
 I had purchased a cheap engagement ring from the pawnshop, planning to propose to her on Valentine’s Day with her entire family there to witness and support.
-I set everything up perfectly with dinner at her Aunt’s house, which would be followed by a surprise hotel room that I had waiting for her at the end of the night.
-I asked her brother to lead her into the living room after dinner where I would be waiting for her on one knee.
+Then, I set everything up perfectly with dinner at her Aunt’s house.
+This would be followed by a surprise hotel room that I had waiting for her at the end of the night.
+I asked her brother to lead her into the living room after dinner, where I would be waiting for her on one knee.

-“My husband and I had only been married for about three years when he was forced to work a last minute job away from home.
+“My husband and I had only been married for about 3 years when he was forced to work a last minute job away from home.
 Back then there were no cell phones so I was left home alone on Valentine’s Day without an explanation.
 I was hurt, angry and worried all at the same time.
-The next night he came home with a gift that he saw at a store on his way…a dozen artificial bright orange roses.
+The next night he came home with a gift that he saw at a store on his way.
+A dozen artificial bright orange roses.
 My reception of this bouquet was not what he expected.
 I took one look and realized it was an arrangement for a cemetery marker!
 Let’s make sure we never confuse Valentine’s Day and Memorial Day.”